Mulaza/Organizer-Cli/README.md

 # File-Organizer
-A script that scans throught the current directory and organizes all loose files into folders
+A script that scans throught the current directory and organizes all loose files into neat folders by file extension

 ## Dependencies
 [colorama](https://pypi.org/project/colorama/)